ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 negotiation is tied to the offer/answer {{!RFC3264}}
 transaction via an "a=fingerprint" attribute
 {{!RFC4572}} in the SDP {{!RFC4566}}.
 The
-common message flow is shown below (for DTLS 1.2):
+common message flow is shown below for DTLS 1.2.

+This figure and the rest of this document adopt the following assumptions about network behavior:

+* ICE {{!RFC5245}} is in use but that both endpoints implement endpoint-independent filtering {{!RFC5389}} so that STUN checks succeed immediately.

+* Signaling messages take the same time to be delivered as direct messages [this is generally false.]

+More detailed diagrams with an accurate vertical scale can be found at [TODO].

 ~~~~
     Alice                 Signaling Service                 Bob